 Heat stress is a definite sign you need to keep your chickens cooler.

 To cool off a hot chicken quickly, put its feet and legs in a bucket of cool water (keeping its feathers dry since that is how they regulate their body temperature).
-How can you be best prepared?
-Have a five-gallon bucket filled with cool water handy in case of signs of heat stress.
-An electrolyte solution may help your chicken bounce back from overheating.
+Keep a five-gallon bucket filled with cool water handy in case of signs of heat stress.

-So there you have it, the many ways to keep chickens cool and happy when it's hot!
+With this list, keeping chickens cool and happy has never been easier!
 And as we all know, happy chickens are the best chickens.